hommes-doutant/re-editor/README.md

 ### Fork regressions
 - **Undo history grouping is mostly broken** : Single keystrokes take a single undo step without being grouped for now.
-- **Highlight does not happen without text change in some edge cases** : Pasting long text usually only partially highlight the text, until a keystroke is made.
+- **Highlight does not happen without text change in some edge cases** : Pasting long text usually only partially highlight the text, until a keystroke is made due to a performance workaround.
-- **Focus issues** : Focus is used for state changes, but it is not set in places it should be set, so some behaviour are inconsistent.
-Should be fixed soon.
+- **Incorrect Focus** : The behaviour improvements to the focus have also broken some internal mechanism, the correct solution is to uncouple showing the keyboard, and getting focus.
 [![latest version](https://img.shields.io/pub/v/re_editor.svg?color=blue)](https://pub.dev/packages/re_editor)

 [中文版本](./README_CN.md)